How to Apply for Marriage Green Card through Adjustment of Status?

 4) Receive work permit (EAD), Advance Parole and SSN (if you filed I-765 & I-131 with I-485)

-Generally, within 3-6 months after the filing of the adjustment of status application, you will receive a work permit (EAD), Advance Parole and SSN in separate mails if USCIS receives all the initial evidence.
+Generally, within 4-8 months after the filing of the adjustment of status application, you will receive a work permit (EAD), Advance Parole and SSN in separate mails if USCIS receives all the initial evidence.
 In most cases, the work permit (EAD) and Advance Parole will be a combo card like below.
 With an EAD, you are entitled to work legally in the U.S. before you get a green card.
 You may also apply for a driver license with an EAD.
 With an Advance Parole, you may travel internationally under certain circumstances.
-The EAD is valid for 5 years and AP is valid for one year only, but you may renew it without filing fee as long as your I-485 application is pending with USCIS.
+The EAD is valid for 5 years and AP is valid for two years only, but you may renew it without filing fee as long as your I-485 application is pending with USCIS.

 5) Adjustment of status interview (most applicants are exempt from interviews)

 If you are scheduled for an interview by the USCIS, you will get an interview notice in the mail about 1 month prior to the interview date.
 It indicates the date, time, location (one of USCIS local offices) and documents you need bring to the interview.
 Your spouse must appear at the interview as well.
 You can bring an interpreter with you, but not mandatory because USCIS now have phone interpreting service.
 In most cases, both of you will be interviewed together in front of an immigration officer.